-- Chop the meat into bite size pieces.
-Place them in a bowl, sprinkle 1 tablespoon flour on top and mix thoroughly using your hands.
+- Cut the meat into bite-sized chunks.
+Dry well with kitchen paper.
+Place in a bowl, sprinkle 1 tablespoon flour, and mix thoroughly.
 Remove excess flour by patting the meat pieces with your hands.

-- Heat 1 tablespoon of the oil in a large pan.
-Divide the meat in two or three batches depending on the size of your pan and brown them in the hot oil all over.
-Add some more of the rest of the oil before adding a new batch of meat to the pan.
+- Brown meat: Heat 1 tablespoon of the oil in a Dutch oven or a thick-bottomed pot with a well-fitting lid.
+Divide the meat into two or three batches depending on the size of your pan and brown them in the hot oil all over.
+Add more of the remaining oil before adding a new batch of meat to the pan.
 Do not overcrowd the pan.

-- Clean and slice the carrots and add them to the goulash.
+- Add carrots: Clean and slice the carrots and add them to the stew.
 Continue simmering for another 15 minutes.

-- Taste the food and add 1 or 2 teaspoons clear honey if the apples are too tart.
+- Taste and add 1 or 2 teaspoons of honey, depending on the tartness of the apples.